MatMechLab/AsFem/docs/install.md

 make install
 ```

-Following the installation, we must configure our bash environment to use our modern GCC:
+For the following installation, we must configure our bash environment to use our modern GCC:
 ```
 export gcc=your-gcc-instal-path
 export PATH=$gcc/bin:$PATH
-export LD_LIBRARY_PATH=$gcc/lib64:$gcc/lib:$gcc/lib/gcc/x86_64-pc-linux-gnu/9.3.0:$gcc/libexec/gcc/x86_64-pc-linux-gnu/9.3.0:$LD_LIBRARY_PATH
+export LD_LIBRARY_PATH=$gcc/lib64:$gcc/lib:$gcc/lib/gcc/x86_64-pc-linux-gnu/10.3.0:$gcc/libexec/gcc/x86_64-pc-linux-gnu/10.3.0:$LD_LIBRARY_PATH
 ```
-you can either paste the above settings to your `~/.bashrc` file or put it into a new file, i.e. `~/.asfem-profile`.
+you can either paste the above settings to your `~/.bashrc` file or put it into a new file, i.e., `~/.asfem-profile`.

 ## Install mpi